GeauxWeisbeck4/andrews-logseq-graph/pages/Ch 03 - Finding Duplicate Files.md

   then we can avoid byte-by-byte comparisons entirely.
 	- ## Section 3.1: Getting Started
 		- We’ll start by implementing the inefficient  approach so that we can compare our later designs to it.
-		  The short program below takes a list of filenames from the command line, finds duplicates,
-		  and prints the matches: